-The biggest benefit of Wegovy is that it is an effective medication for weight management.
+The biggest benefit of semaglutide is that it is an effective medication for weight management.
 The U.S. Food and Drug Administration Draft Guidance requires that medications for weight management must show a weight loss of over 5% or greater than a placebo.
-In clinical trials, participants taking Wegovy had an average weight loss of 10% to 16% of their starting body weight.
+In clinical trials, participants taking semaglutide had an average weight loss of 10% to 16% of their starting body weight.

 Wegovy is administered once a week via a subcutaneous injection.
 A subcutaneous injection is one in which a small needle is used to inject the medication just under the skin’s surface.

 Another benefit is that Wegovy is designed to be taken long-term.
 Participants were tracked for side effects and weight loss in the Wegovy STEP clinical trials for 68 weeks.
 Follow-up trials have followed participants for up to two years.